kej715/DtCyber/rje-station/README.md

 - **hasp** : an optional object defining configuration properties specific to the HASP data communication layer.
 - **hasp.debug** : if set to *true*, the HASP layer will log debugging information to file `hasp.log.txt`.
 The default is the value specified by the top-level **debug** property.
-- **hasp.LP1** : an optional object defining configuration properties specific to the LP1 printer stream.
-- **hasp.LP1.isPostPrint** : if set to *true* (the default value), format effectors for LP1 are handled as post-print (i.e., after the line with which they're associated in HASP protocol elements).
-If set to *false*, format effectors for LP1 are handled as pre-print.
-The value chosen must match the corresponding terminal definition on the CDC NOS operating system (i.e., in the *NDL* file).
 - **hasp.maxBlockSize** : specifies the maximum number of bytes to send to the HASP service host in each HASP protocol block.
 The default is *400*, which works well for IBM MVS and CMS hosts.